 You can download the free cheat trainer for The Messenger from Mr. Antifun.

-The trainer contains the following options:
+The Messenger trainer contains the following options:

-I suppose you might be wondering where the rest of the cheats are, but you really don’t need anymore than that.
+I suppose you might be wondering where the rest of the cheats are, but you really don’t need any more than that.
 The game is a classic throwback to NES games like Ninja and the Sega Genesis’ Shinobi.

-The infinite health means that you won’t take any game-ending damage from the enemies and stage hazards you’ll encounter, while the infinite jumps means that you can keep on jumping through some of the more difficult stage layouts.
+The infinite health means that you won’t take any game-ending damage from the enemies and stage hazards you’ll encounter, while the infinite jumps mean that you can keep on jumping through some of the more difficult stage layouts.

-In order to activate the infinite jump cheat simply go into the game, jump once without the cheat turned on, and then proceed to turn on the infinite jump cheat and then you should be good to go.
+In order to activate the infinite jump cheat simply go into the game, jump once without the cheat turned on, and then proceed to turn on the infinite jump cheat, and then you should be good to go.